Required energy to cycle

 It is important to know the required power for different situations such as climbing hills.
 In the Excel sheet / tabsheet "Power required" the required power is calculated and plotted in a speed-power graph.
 We can experiment with the bicycle parameters.
-The solar bike parameters are not known well at the moment and are estimated.
-Te air drag is the most important factor.
-For the solar bike I assume that the reference area is in-between that of a racing bicycle and an upright bike, namely 0.5m2.
-The total weight of 90 kg is for a solar bike of 18 kg, a rider of 70 kg and some luggage of 2 kg.
+The air drag is the most important factor.
+For an angled forward riding position on an e-bike, the reference area is in-between that of a racing bicycle and an upright bike, namely 0.5m2.

 As we can see in the Excel sheet we require about 80 W for a speed of 20 km/h on a flat street, without wind.
 In the table below (source "The Velomobile as a Vehicle for more Sustainable Transportation"), we see that 100W power on a good regular bicycle gives a speed of 20.5 km/h.